The Dudesons: The Dudesons in America: 2010

 After a multimillion-dollar deal with MTV, a new show called The Dudesons in America was green lit.
 With a budget of six million dollars, it would consist of the same line-up of all four Dudesons, and was set to be produced by both Johnny Knoxville and Jeff Tremaine.
-The Dudesons' own production company, Rabbit Films, decided to do the show with the co-operation of Knoxville and Tremaine’s company, Dickhouse Productions.
+The Dudesons' own production company, Rabbit Films, decided to do the show with the co-operation of Knoxville and Tremaine's company, Dickhouse Productions.
 "The Dudesons have balls where there should be brains and I am honored to be doing a show with them," Knoxville says on the Dudesons's official website.
 However, after the episode Cowboys & Findians, MTV changed the time the episode would air for unknown reasons.
 The Dudesons stated on their official Facebook page that the show would continue on 16 July 2010 and has since ended.

 The first episode was shown on MTV 6 May 2010.
-The Dudesons in America was first aired on 1 August 2010 in the UK, on MTV Bang.
+The Dudesons in America first aired on 1 August 2010 in the UK, on MTV Bang.